Osceola, Arkansas: Antebellum period, Civil War and Reconstruction

-The Plumb Point community had developed into a successful waypoint on the Mississippi as well as a hub for the timber required to power the steamboats that had become common on America's waterways.
+The Plum Point community had developed into a successful waypoint on the Mississippi as well as a hub for the timber required to power the steamboats that had become common on America's waterways.
 Settlers began to explore the uses for the fertile soils now ripe for row agriculture following clearing of the dense forests.
 It became apparent that the soil supported cotton extremely well, which was already a popular crop elsewhere in the South due to heavy European demand driven by the Industrial Revolution and resulting high market prices.
 Farmers from other cotton states began to relocate to Mississippi County and throughout the Arkansas Delta, bringing slaves, "King Cotton" culture and the plantation agriculture system with them.
 In 1853, the community had changed from mostly silviculture to agricultural, had a total of 250 residents, and officially incorporated as "Osceola".

 Osceola strongly supported secession in 1861, and raised a volunteer company called the Osceola Hornets to fight for the Confederacy.
 The unit was under command of Captain Charles Bowen within the 2nd Confederate Infantry.
 Osceola saw thousands of Union troops enter the area in 1862 in preparation to assault Fort Pillow and Memphis.
 On the river, the Battle of Plum Point Bend took place between the Confederate River Defense Fleet and the Union Mississippi River Squadron in 1862.
 Osceola itself was mostly subject to raids from both armies and guerrilla warfare that resulted in burning, pillaging and damage throughout the city.

 Following the Civil War, race relations began to tighten between plantation owners who had lost the slave labor that fueled their successful plantations, poor whites who were suddenly in competition for work and social status with freedmen, and the former slaves who continued to face deprivation of their rights despite the war's outcome.
 Whitecapping by the Ku Klux Klan and other groups promoted a lawless atmosphere in Mississippi County.
 Violent racial encounters were common in the county and throughout the Arkansas Delta.
 An extreme example from Mississippi County was nicknamed the Black Hawk War.
 The racial violence and lawlessness continued to escalate, eventually resulting in Governor Powell Clayton declaring Mississippi County and thirteen other counties under martial law from November 1868 until March 1869.